NuVotifier/NuVotifier/README.markdown

 ### Protocol v2

-NuVotifier expects a message composed of `0x733A` (in big-endian) and the length of the following JSON message (as big-endian bytes) sent plus the message.
+NuVotifier expects a message composed of `0x733A` (16-bit big-endian integer) and the length of the following JSON message (as a 16-bit big-endian integer) sent plus the message.

 The message is JSON-encoded containing the following data: